ThomasCluzel/mt-correlation-tests/README.md

 This project uses CMake to offer the largest possible compatibility.
 1. To install CMake have a look at this page [https://cmake.org/download/](https://cmake.org/download/)
-1. Set current directory to the root of this project
+1. Set current directory to the root of this project(`cd path/to/folder/`)
 1. Then run `cmake -G "Unix Makefiles"` to use linux make or `cmake -G "MinGW Makefiles"` to use MinGW make (if you want to use an IDE look for its generator in the list of generators)